eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 TODO
 ====
-- Observations & Spatial data in Homepage - update links We would also need some details regarding the links called: Observations, Spatial data, and Reports

 - home: reports - implement

 - add / update missing links, check texts - related to newsletter based on feedback to #80175